PoorOtterBob/poorotterbob.github.io/_pages/about.md

 I look forward to working with collaborators from different scientific backgrounds on a wide range of topics in Deep Learning that are strongly related to Mathematics.
 Fell free to email me : )

 # 🔥 News
 - *2025.08*: &nbsp;🎉🎉 I am Session Chair on DM: Mining Temporal Data in IJCAI 2025 Guangzhou.
-See u Guangzhou!
+See you Guangzhou!
 - *2025.06*: &nbsp;🎉🎉 One paper on mobile traffic learning has been accepted by TMC!
 Thanks to Bin!
 - *2025.05*: &nbsp;🎉🎉 One paper on large-scaled spatiotemporal OOD learning has been accepted by ICML 2025!
 Thanks to Bin!
 - *2025.04*: &nbsp;🎉🎉 One paper on large-scaled air quality forecasting has been accepted by IJCAI 2025!
 The 1st open-source large-scale air quality dataset (LargeAQ)!
 Compiled by Cui!